 3. Abandon the stiff business approach.

 Ensuring “continuity and compassion in customer assistance” is paramount going forward, say McKinsey analysts.
 They anticipate customer service needs growing and recommend increasing customer service channels as well as customer care associates to keep things running smoothly.
 However, you may want to consider giving more flexibility than normal.
 For example, if you have a great client who has always been a good payer and they’re a bit late, it’s ok to waive their fee to maintain the relationship.
 You may also want to explore things like extended terms if you can afford to do so.

 4. Consider collections, arbitration, mediation, and court.

-The legal system is still a viable option for delinquent payers but bear in mind the courts are inundated with issues surrounding unpaid balances courtesy of COVID-19’s ripple effect.
+The legal system is still a viable option for delinquent payers but bear in mind the courts are inundated with issues surrounding late payments courtesy of COVID-19’s ripple effect.
 It may be better to save this as a final step after all other options have been exhausted.

-Invoice factoring can free you from the entire collections process and give you the working capital you need right now.
-It involves selling your unpaid invoices to a factoring company.
-Each works differently, but you can generally expect a lump sum upfront that covers most of the balance.
+An invoice factoring service can free you from the entire collections process and give you the working capital you need right now.
+It involves selling your overdue invoices to a factoring company.
+Each works differently, but you can generally expect a lump sum upfront that covers most of the outstanding balance.
 From there, the factoring company handles the collection process and sends you any remaining cash minus a nominal fee when the customer pays.
-Factoring companies look into the creditworthiness of the customers before accepting invoices, which provides assurance they’ll pay.
+Factoring companies look into the creditworthiness of the customers before accepting unpaid invoices, which provides assurance they’ll pay.